parefoundation/hugo-website/content/en/projects/current-projects/haiti.md

 For more information on HELP's program, click [here](http://uhelp.net/our-story/how-we-work/#sthash.ZRikysiZ.dpuf).

-We are currently supporting three Paré Scholars at HELP: Valencia Dorvilus (agro-economics), Sabine Joseph (agro-production), and Katiana Norvil (agro-economics), who is sponsored by the Jind family in Toronto.
-All three are deeply grateful to HELP for accompanying them in their studies.
+We are currently supporting two Paré Scholars at HELP: Valencia Dorvilus (agro-economics) and Sabine Joseph (agro-production).
+They are both deeply grateful to HELP for accompanying them in their studies.
 Academic successes aside, perhaps most important is their commitment to serving their community.

 Valencia, having taken part in the women’s empowerment group at HELP and coordinated the HELP dance club, reports that “…through all these activities, I was able to get involved in my surroundings and use my skills in service of my community.”